15 Top-Rated Day Trips from Toronto

 This fun outing, about a one-hour drive west of Toronto, is not a typical trip to the zoo, and it's not just lions.
 You can drive your own car, at your own risk, through the park to see exotic and domestic wildlife.
 Or, you can hop on the Safari Tour Bus.

-Encounters with animals may be more than just viewing from a distance, with baboons hopping up on car hoods to fiddle with windshield wipers and peer in at passengers.
+Encounters with animals at the African Lion Safari may be more than just viewing from a distance, with baboons hopping up on car hoods to fiddle with windshield wipers and peer in at passengers.
 New vehicle owners beware!

 This is a chance to see wildlife in a setting that is not the wild but also not a zoo.
 Some of the animals that call the African Lion Safari home include lions, elephants, giraffes, white rhinos, cheetahs, zebras, bison, and many more.